wassapaks/phalconphp-rest-jwt-acl/README.md

 This project uses Phalcon Micro Framework for REST API with JWT and ACL
 ---------------------------------------------------

 The purpose of this project is to have a base Phalcon REST API framework with JWT and ACL applied.
-And also to apply the best practices done by Cmoore, Jeteokefe and Redound.
+And also to apply some practices done by Cmoore, Jeteokefe and Redound.

-This project idea is a collection of different approaches from the most popular phalcon rest api frameworks created, and with some of my ideas to enhance their existing approaches.
+This project idea is a collection of different approaches from the most popular phalcon rest api frameworks created, together with some of my ideas which i thought of enhancements.

-Things that i have done: I added an easy to setup routes for each collections separated in each file, a JWT authentication event, and an ACL records checking event for each user, response and request envelopes (request class is from redound) and other functions from other existing phalcon rest frameworks.
+Things that i have done: I added an easy to setup routes for each collections separated in each file, a JWT authentication event, and an ACL records checking event for each user, response and request envelopes (request class is from redound).
 You may find some of the codes familiar, i have added comments to credit the code owner and also to identify which are my creations.

-Because phalconphp is all about speed and usability, using kcachegrind and xdebug to optimize the micro route collection setup when having a large route collection. ( Caching of routes is not yet available but currently i made a workaround for speed, that will be for next release).
+Because phalconphp is all about speed and usability, using kcachegrind and xdebug to check when having a huge large route collection, still works fine but as suggestion in the phalcon documentation use cache. ( Caching of routes is next release.)

 Why do this?
 http://www.thebuzzmedia.com/designing-a-secure-rest-api-without-oauth-authentication/